kovacevjosip/angular-responsive-design/README.md

 ##Responsive Web Design with AngularJS

-- The AngularJS Directive-based Approach
+- The AngularJS-based Breakpoints for Layout Manipulation

 Limitations: